jaeddy/ampSynapseProjects/genomeImputing/README.md

 	+ sex check option?
 	+ genome option: check for cryptic relatedness to evaluate paired identity by descent in all samples

-From Ben-"All GWAS data are QC'd to SNPs and Samples with >= 98% callrates, MAF>=0.05, HWE>0.001.
-All related samples removed.
-Outliers relative to ethnicity identified and removed using PCA and HapMap3 populations"

 Split the dataset by chromosome:

 for chr in $(seq 1 22); do